Search for higgsinos in compressed mass spectra using low-momentum tracks in $pp$ collisions at $\sqrt{s}=13$ TeV with the ATLAS detector: Event reconstruction

 The low-\pt muon-track candidate is required to have $\pt\in[1, 5]~\GeV$ and $|\eta|<1.6$.
-In this low-\pt range, muons typically make a full-stop in the calorimeters and do not reach the muon spectrometer.
+A large fraction of muons with \pt below 3~\GeV make a full-stop in the calorimeters and do not reach the muon spectrometer.
 Thus, the low-\pt muon track is identified using information only from the inner detector and calorimeters.
 As opposed to the case of electron-tracks, muon candidate tracks are always required to have a matching calorimeter energy cluster.
-A fully connected deep neural network model with six 64-node hidden layers is trained to separate low-\pt muon-tracks from dominant low-\pt hadronic tracks using track \pt, track $\eta$, and energy deposits in each calorimeter layer.
+A fully connected NN model with six 64-node hidden layers is trained using $J/\psi\rightarrow\mu^{+}\mu^{-}$ MC events to separate low-\pt muon-tracks from dominant low-\pt hadronic tracks using track \pt, track $\eta$, and energy deposits in each calorimeter layer.
 Low-\pt muons tend to act as minimum ionising particles and deposit less energy in the calorimeters compared with low-\pt hadrons, allowing their identification without the use of muon detectors.
-Similarly to the electron-track case, a dedicated working point for the 1$\ell$1T search is dynamically defined with another deep neural network using track \pt, track $\eta$, and the previous network score, with the training performed with signal higgsino and background $W^\pm+$jets MC events that satisfy the 1$\ell$1T event-selection criteria.
+Similarly to the electron-track case, a working point for the 1$\ell$1T search is dynamically defined with another NN using track \pt, track $\eta$, and the previous network score, with the training performed with signal higgsino and background $W^\pm+$jets MC events that satisfy the 1$\ell$1T event-selection criteria.

 Figure~\ref{fig:lowptlep_eff} shows the signal and background track efficiencies of the low-\pt lepton-track ID methods as a function of track \pt.
 Both of the ID selections are optimised to maximise the final sensitivity to signal higgsino models.
 Both of the lepton-track ID methods have tighter criteria in very low-\pt regimes of $\pt<1.5~\GeV$, where contributions from hadronic and fake tracks become significant.
 The electron-track ID method has tighter criteria in terms of efficiency to achieve sufficient background suppression in the target region.
 For the low-\pt electron-track ID, the signal efficiency ranges in 0.6--70\%, while the fake rate is kept within 0.003--3\%.
 For the low-\pt muon-track ID, the signal efficiency ranges in 15--75\%, while the fake rate is kept within 0.3--2\%.